stopar/stopar/README.md

 - Website deployment - Deploy your website to a reliable server
 - Generate customize report from your Bukku Accounting software.
 Reports can be for transparency requirement or daily and monthly reporting

+📆 Past projects:
+- abdyasin.com (defunct) - A Rails app that hosted lecture videos for Ustaz Abd Yasin
+- classic.rma (under maintenance) - Precursor app to TicketFlow.
+Much of the learnings were improved in TicketFlow

 ⚡ Would like to colab with anyone in the following areas:
 - Teaching Rails
 - Building Pump Tracks in Nilai, Malaysia.
 - Building a maker space or Wood shop in Nilai, Malaysia.

+Let's get in touch 🤗